 I remember being woken sometime later by a series of strange noises.
 My sleep-glued eyes struggled to focus on the television screen but all I could see was static, sort of like that Poltergeist movie.

 Concerned for Loretta’s safety I tried to get up but found that I had become paralyzed.
-My attempts to verbally warn her were also in vane.
+My attempts to verbally warn her were also in vain.
 They continued chanting and dancing for sometime then joined hands and formed a circle around the couch.
-A blinding light filled the livingroom then slowly dimmed then vanished.
+A blinding light filled the living room then slowly dimmed until it vanished.
 Loretta and the creatures were gone!

 Released from my paralyses, though still hindered by intoxication, I staggered around the apartment in a bewildered panic vainly searching for my beloved Golden Retriever then just as I was preparing myself for the reality of never seeing her again, the blinding light refilled the apartment.

-Often in the evenings I catch her by the window contemplating the Milky Way and she seems intent on sitting close to the Television screen whenever a science fiction program or space documentary is on.
+Often in the evenings I catch her by the window contemplating the Milky Way and she seems intent on sitting close to the television screen whenever a science fiction program or space documentary is screening.

 When I picked her up the following morning they told me that they had failed to find any such devices.
 Nor had they noticed any obvious changes in her personality but I am not convinced.
 Me-thinks a governmental “men in black” agency is forcing them to hush it up from Joe Public.